inpefess/gym-saturation/README.rst

 There are two environments in ``gym-saturation`` following the same API: `SaturationEnv <https://gym-saturation.readthedocs.io/en/latest/environments/saturation-env.html>`__: ``VampireEnv`` is a wrapper around a recent `Vampire
 <https://github.com/vprover/vampire>`__ prover, and ``IProverEnv``
-relies on an experimental version of `iProver
+relies on a stable version of `iProver
 <https://gitlab.com/korovin/iprover/>`__.

 In contrast to monolithic architecture of a typical Automated Theorem